 Advice for Students: This subject could be an acceleration subject.
-It is not essential to complete Year 10 PPP to do Unit 1 & 2 Theatre Studies.
+It is not essential to complete Year 10 PPP to do Units 1 & 2 Theatre Studies.
 This subject complements the study of both English and Literature.

-Year 10 Year 11 Year 12 Option 1 Year 10 PPP Unit 1 & 2 Theatre Studies Unit 3 & 4 Theatre Studies Option 2 Unit 1 & 2 Theatre Studies Unit 3 & 4 Theatre Studies
+Year 10 Year 11 Year 12 Option 1 Year 10 The Play, the Players and the Performance Units 1 & 2 Theatre Studies Units 3 & 4 Theatre Studies Option 2 Units 1 & 2 Theatre Studies Units 3 & 4 Theatre Studies

-Teachers to see for advice regarding this subject: Mr Woon
+Teachers to see for advice regarding this subject: Mr Ninis